LaurentLoi/Tool-Box/README.md

 ---
 ### Demo:

-run the app & open your browser on `localhost:4200`
+- Run the app & open your browser on `localhost:4200`

-try to click on modal buttons to see them.
+- Click on modal buttons to open them.

-open `test.component.ts` to view how it works
+- Open `test.component.ts` to view how it works.
+Try to change the string parameter `'...
+MODAL'` with anything else and test it.

 ---